cap-js-community/sap-afc-sdk/README.md

 to expose a Scheduling Provider service to manage Job definitions and Jobs.
 Furthermore, it brings the following out-of-the-box virtues:

 - **API**: Exposes a RESTful API implementing the AFC Scheduling Provider Interface to manage Job definitions and Jobs
-- **Outbox**: Provides an Outbox to process and synchronize Jobs (periodically) asynchronously and resiliently (circuit breaker, retry, load-balancing, etc.)
+- **Queue**: Provides a Queue to process and synchronize Jobs (periodically) asynchronously and resiliently (circuit breaker, retry, load-balancing, etc.)
 - **Websocket**: Provides websocket connection support to monitor Job processing live
 - **UI**: Provides a UI5 application to monitor and cancel Jobs